copiousfreetime/htauth/README.md

             htpasswd-ruby -n[imBdps] [-C cost] username
             htpasswd-ruby -nb[mBdps] [-C cost] username password

-        -a, --argon2     Force argon2 encryption of the password -b, --batch      Batch mode, get the password from the command line, rather than prompt -B, --bcrypt     Force bcrypt encryption of the password.
+            --argon2     Force argon2 encryption of the password.
+        -b, --batch      Batch mode, get the password from the command line, rather than prompt.
+        -B, --bcrypt     Force bcrypt encryption of the password.
         -C, --cost COST  Set the computing time used for the bcrypt algorithm (higher is more secure but slower, default: 5, valid: 4 to 31).